Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Preference Robust Ordinal Priority Approach

-Propositions \ref{proposition-05} and \ref{proposition-06} provides insights for designing effective preference elicitation strategies in OPA-PR: we can avoid approximation errors by properly eliciting the DM's preferences with the step-like characteristic.
-Notably, as we discussed before, the partial preference information derived from deterministic utility comparison (Example \ref{example-01}) and stochastic lottery comparison with two lotteries (Example \ref{example-02}) is a step function.
-The preference elicitation strategies of OPA-PR will be presented in Section \ref{section-03-05}, based on the above findings.
+Propositions \ref{proposition-05} and \ref{proposition-06} provide insights for designing effective preference elicitation strategies in OPA-PR: we can avoid approximation errors by properly eliciting the preferences with the step-like characteristic.
+Notably, as we discussed before, the partial preference information derived from deterministic utility comparison (Example \ref{example-01}) and stochastic lottery comparison with two lotteries (Example \ref{example-02}) is the step function.
+These findings will aid in developing preference elicitation strategies for OPA-PR, presented in Section \ref{section-3-5}.

-We next quantify the impact of the elicited worst-case utility functions with PLA in the first-stage problem on the optimal solution of the second-stage problem.
-To achieve this, it suffices to analyze the difference between $u^{K*}$ and $u^{*}$ and its impact on the optimal solution, as the PLA solely affects the structure of ambiguity set for utility functions, especially moment-type preference elicitation.
-It is notable that PLA may have impact on the second-stage problem even when no extra error is introduced in the first-stage problem.
-This is because the second-stage problem relies on the arguments from the first-stage minimization problem (i.e., $u_{ij}^{K*}$ for all experts and attributes $(i,j) \in \mathcal{H}$), rather than the optimal value $\rho^{K}$.
-We first introduce the pseudo-metric for measuring the disparity between utility functions.
+We next quantify the impact of the elicited worst-case marginal utility functions with PLA in the first-stage problem on the optimal solution of the second-stage problem of OPA-PR.
+To achieve this, it suffices to analyze the difference between $\tilde{u}^{*}$ and $u^{*}$ and its impact on the optimal solution, as the PLA solely affects the structure of ambiguity set for utility functions, especially moment-type preference elicitation.
+Notably, PLA has impact on the second-stage problem even when no extra error is introduced in the first-stage problem.
+This is because the second-stage problem relies on the arguments from the first-stage minimization problem (i.e., $\tilde{u}_{ij}^{*}$ for all $(i,j) \in \mathcal{Y}$), rather than the optimal value $\tilde{\rho}_{ij}$.
+We begin by introducing the pseudo-metric for measuring the disparity between utility functions. \begin{definition} Let $\mathscr{F}$ be a set of measurable functions defined over $\Theta$.
+For any $u_{1},u_{2} \in \mathscr{U}$, the pseudo-metric between $u_{1}$ and $u_{2}$ is defined as